 Reasons for Euthanasia

-- Temperament - an animal is acting aggressively in the shelter and is severe enough to be a concern for public safety.
+An animal is acting aggressively in the shelter and is severe enough to be a concern for public safety.

-- Health - animal is in poor health and is not considered to be able to live with a quality of life or the animal is in the shelter with a health condition that can no longer be cared for and an adoption placement is not found.
+Animal is in poor health and is not considered to be able to live with a quality of life or the animal is in the shelter with a health condition that can no longer be cared for and an adoption placement is not found.